During the past eight months, IPPI has engaged in research with the following objectives:

 - There’s a lot of good, consistent guidance in the results that can help inform IPPI’s updated brand.
 We’d like to put a pin in drawing any real conclusions about messaging and positioning until we all have the chance to get on the phone among ourselves and talk through, but there’s definitely some interesting themes emerging around transformation, growth, discovery, and opportunity that will be very interesting to explore.

 For the topline responses from employees to the agency-wide survey, CLICK HERE.
-In order to ensure the anonymity of each person who took the survey, four questions were omitted from the research report.
+You can find data for long-form questions here.
+In order to ensure the anonymity of each person who took the survey, some questions were omitted from the research report.

 Questions about the process or the research can be directed to Judy Stermer, director of advancement at email@example.com or 802-505-0699.